Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 def human_review(state: WorkflowState) -> WorkflowState:

-"""Pause and wait for human — LangGraph interrupt() suspends execution."""
+"""Pause for a human — interrupt() suspends the graph at this exact point.

 def execute_or_replan(state: WorkflowState) -> WorkflowState: